-- Students must pre-order a lunch at the beginning of the day. - Menus available at chca-oh.org/lunch or by request at the lobby front desk. - Students may bring a packed lunch from home - At the start of the day, Gr K-3 students should place their packed lunches in the classroom basket that will be transported with the class to the cafeteria at each class's designated lunch time.
-Any student forgetting to place his/her lunch in the basket will be required to buy a lunch that day at their parent's expense.
-This rule is strictly enforced to prevent students from leaving the lunchroom unsupervised. - · All food and drink is to be consumed in the cafeteria. - Soda Pop and sharing lunch items are not allowed.
+- Students may purchase lunch daily - A prepaid lunch card (cash or check only) is required for all purchases. - Students must pre-order a lunch at the beginning of the day - Menus available at chca-oh.org/lunch. - Students may bring a packed lunch from home - At the start of the day, students should place their packed lunches in the assigned place.. - Any student forgetting their lunch will be required to buy a lunch that day at their parent's expense. - All food and drink is to be consumed during lunch. - Soda and/or sharing lunch items is not allowed.

-View lunch card forms, lunch times and menus on our website at: www.chca-oh.org/lunch
+Yiew lunch card forms, lunch times, and menus on our website at:www.chca-oh.org/lunch.